 Takini Student Records are maintained by the school.
 Information may include: attendance record, academic progress report, IEPs, test results, immunizations, some discipline reports, and other pertinent records needed to monitor the progress of each student.
 Cumulative Student Records are secured in a locked fire safe cabinet, with authorized personnel access only.

-RETENTION: Retain in office until after graduation and/or after 5 years of continuous absence from school, then destroy.
+RETENTION: Cumulative student folders are retained in the office until after graduation and/or five (5) years of continuous absence from school, then destroyed, except for those records that must be transferred to the student's permanent record.